dulumao/PillSniper-Solana-and-Pump-PumpFun-Sniper-Bot/README.md

 ## Additional Resources:

 - **PumpPill Website:** Explore further insights into PumpPill and discover additional functionalities on our website: [pillsniper.app](https://pillsniper.app).
+- **Private Node Updated:** You will now be able to confirm every transaction faster.

 ## Screenshot: